SonaMaharjan/XPATH_NFA/README.md

 Theory of Computation: Project

+# Description:

+The emergence of XML (Extensible Markup Language) as a data conversion language has led to a proliferation of databases that store, query and update XML data.
+XML is rapidly being used for the creation and parsing of documents.
+It allows effective sharing of data and simplify data storage.
+Along with popularity gained by this language, efficient querying of data i.e. retrieving data from XML documents has been an area of interest for a lot of people.

+As a part of my TOC project, I'm presenting an application of NFA for query search in XML Language.

 # Input Format:

 The input needs to be a valid x-path expression.
 Each of the nodes in the path needs to be separated by space.